A Survey on Large Language Models for Recommendation: Discriminative LLMs for Recommendation

 There are also many related studies in other specific tasks or scenarios, e.g., group recommendation~\cite{zhang2022gbert}, search/matching~\cite{yao2022reprbert}, CTR prediction~\cite{muhamed2021ctr}.
-Especially, the ``pre-train, fine-tuning'' mechanism played an important role in several sequential or session-based recommendation systems, such as BERT4Rec~\cite{Sun:2019:BSR:3357384.3357895}, RESETBERT4Rec~\cite{zhao2022resetbert4rec}.
+Especially, the ``pre-train, fine-tuning'' mechanism played an important role in several sequential or session-based recommendation systems, such as BERT4Rec~\cite{Sun:2019:BSR:3357384.3357895}, RESETBERT4Rec~\cite{zhao2022resetbert4rec}, and Adapter Tuning~\cite{fu2023exploring,hu2024enhancing}.
 However, the above models only leveraged the advantages of the training strategy rather than expanding the large language model into the recommendation field, so it was not the focus of our discussion.
 The sequence representation learning model UniSRec ~\cite{hou2022towards} developed a BERT-fine-tuned framework, which associated description text of items to learn transferable representations across different recommendation scenarios.
+Considering the binding between item text and item representations might be too tight, leading to potential problems such as over-emphasizing the effect of text features and exaggerating the negative impact of domain gap, Hou et al~\cite{houlearningv} proposed to learn distinguishable vector-quantized item codes for transferable sequential recommenders.
 For the content-based recommendation, especially news recommendation, NRMS~\cite{wu2021empowering}, Tiny-NewsRec~\cite{yu2022tiny}, PREC~\cite{liu2022boosting}, exploited large language models to empower news recommendation via handling known domain shift problems or reducing transfer cost.
+Specifically, to answer the crucial question that \emph{Can a purely modality-based recommendation model (MoRec) outperforms or matches a pure ID-based model (IDRec) by replacing the itemID embedding with a SOTA modality encoder?}, \cite{yuan2023go} conducted large-scale experiments and found that modern MoRec could already perform on par or better than IDRec with the typical recommendation architecture (i.e., Transformer backbone) even in the non-cold-start item recommendation setting with the SOTA and E2E-trained Modality Encoder.
+The subsequent exploration~\cite{li2023exploring} based on larger-scale language model encoders, e.g. OPT~\cite{zhang2022opt}, further validated the viewpoint.

 In summary, the integration of BERT fine-tuning into recommendation systems fuses the powerful external knowledge and personalized user preference, which primarily aims to promote recommendation accuracy and simultaneously obtains a little cold-start handling capability for new items with limited historical data.